 Fuse your passion for art and your desire to work with young people as you embark in the field of art education.
-Combining courses from UNE’s Department of Arts and Department of Education, the Bachelor of Arts in Art Education major introduces you to the theory and practice of education while developing your skills in both traditional arts, such as drawing and painting, and digital arts, including digital animation and photography.
+Combining courses from UNE’s School of Arts and Humanities and School of Professional Programs, the Bachelor of Arts in Art Education major introduces you to the theory and practice of education while developing your skills in both traditional arts, such as drawing and painting, and digital arts, including digital animation and photography.
 You’ll graduate with a teaching certificate, on-the-job experience, and the artistic skills you’ll need to be a successful K-12 visual arts teacher.

 Why UNE for Art Education